SandraRumer/BC-BOT-repository/README ProhibitedDice.md

 * ...
 * 0.9.0.0 Release by Player and storing is added
 * 0.9.0.1 Bugfixes
+* 0.9.1.0 improved code with KI Improvments

 reported  errors:

-Starting : Profile getsnot updated, Room has to be open Void : Communication isn't operating any more after bot gets caught by void.
+Starting : Profile gets not updated, Room has to be open.
+Void : Communication isn't operating any more after bot gets caught by void.

 missing functions
-Closing : CLose the game -
+Closing : Close the game -

+Line 1847 uncought error ()
+function convert Pers
+if Sender Character  /// is null

++  Player vanishes during game
++  erster Watcher moved stimmt nicht ?

+- prepare inspection not defines pause not defined

+Message: ReferenceError: domWinReward is not defined
+Source: debugger eval code:1850:80 checkWinners@debugger eval code:1850:80

+REset Outerclothe